ioanev/ompss-2-tutorial/README.md

 ```

 Another difference, is that the `pragma` directive now includes two different dependency clauses, namely `in`, and `inout`.
 The former, encloses the two input matrices as they are only read during computation, while the latter, encloses the output matrix, of which parts are accumulated with the execution of each task.
 These two, in conjuction with the `out` dependency clause, make up for all the basic strong dependency clauses.

-As there is no implicit mechanism in the OmpSs programming model for imposing a "barrier" whenever necessary, the `taskwait` construct needs to be explicitly issued.
-This construct, blocks the current control flow of the program, until the completion of all the direct descendant tasks.
-Notice that a `taskwait` is not included between the initialization and computation, due to the implicit synchronization imposed from the task dependencies.

 ```cpp
 void